 This deepening of the cooperation between Daimler and BAIC further demonstrates the strengths of combining “Industry 4.0” and “Made in China 2025”.
 By using smart manufacturing and increased digitalization, these efforts will help to further accelerate the manufacturing upgrade in China’s automotive sector.
 Mercedes-Benz’s unified global standards govern all production from BBAC.
 Production at the Shunyi facility will also follow the quality standards and processes, extending along the entire supply chain.
 As a full-fledged production facility, it will include a body shop, paint shop, press shop, as well as assembly lines.

-China last year was once again Mercedes-Benz’s largest single market, with local production of around 430,000 units accounting for over 70% of total local sales.
-This allowed BBAC to become the largest Mercedes-Benz passenger car production plant worldwide in terms of output in 2017, driven by the outstanding market demand for premium cars of the three-pointed star.
-Employing over 11,000 staff, BBAC’s portfolio includes the C-Class, E-Class, GLA, and GLC vehicles.
+In 2018 China was once again Mercedes-Benz’s largest single market, with local production of around 480,000.
+Employing more than 11,500 staff, BBAC’s portfolio includes the C-Class (standard- and long-wheelbase version), E-Class (long-wheelbase version), A-Class (long-wheelbase version), GLA and GLC (standard- and long-wheelbase version) vehicles.
 In 2017, Daimler and BAIC announced a joint investment of five billion RMB (about 655 million euro) for Battery Electric Vehicles and battery localization at BBAC as part of the electric initiative.
-The first model from Mercedes-Benz’s EQ brand, the EQC SUV, is scheduled to roll-off production lines by 2019.
+The first model from Mercedes-Benz’s EQ brand, the EQC SUV, is scheduled to roll-off production lines by the end of 2019.